microchip-pic-avr-solutions/sip-mc-development-board-an1292-dspic33cdv256mp506/README.md

 5. To configure and establish the serial communication for **X2C-Scope**, open the **X2CScope Configuration** window, click on the **Connection Setup** tab and:
      - Set **Baudrate** as **115200**, which is configured in the application firmware.
      - Click on the **Refresh** button to refresh and update the list of the available Serial COM ports connected to the Host PC.
-     - Select the specific **Serial port** detected when interfaced with the dsPIC33CDVC256MP506 Motor Control Development Board.
+     - Select the specific **Serial port** detected when interfaced with the development board.
 The **Serial port** depends on the system settings

     <p align="left">
      <img  src="images/x2cconnectionsetup.png"></p>